 Meeting notes will be taken by members or by CBLIP staff and shared with Working Group members shortly following each meeting.
+Notes should also be saved in the designated folder on Basecamp, for future reference.

 Members are asked to respond promptly to meeting requests and actively participate in meetings, review background documents shared in advance of meetings, provide advance notice and, if possible, assign a delegate from their organization if unable to attend.